MarkD833/RCBUS-68xxx/code/README.md

 ## S1 / S2

 These commands are not entered directly by the user.
-They are detected by the monitor when Motorola S-records are transferred to it from a serial terminal program such as RealTerm.
+They are detected by the monitor when Motorola S-records are transferred via a serial terminal program such as RealTerm.
 Each S-record is treated individually and is written to memory as it is received.

 There is no need to initiate a download from the monitor by entering a command as the monitor will detect any lines beginning with an S and try and interpret them as Motorola S-records.